Husqvarna Svartpilen 250 and Husqvarna Vitpilen 250 is now in Nepal!

 Honestly, it is quite difficult to explain just how different the Husqvarna looks.
 Especially since it is the first time we see a design of this caliber brought to the mass market.

 Husqvarna Svartpilen 250 is powered by the same 248.8cc, single-cylinder, liquid-cooled, BS6-compliant FI engine.
 It can generate a max power of 30 PS at 9000rpm and max torque of 24Nm at 7500rpm.

 Additionally, it is mated to a 6-speed gearbox with a fuel capacity of just 9.5-liters.

-While Husqvarna is an upcoming new brand, we’ve already seen it perform in the Nepali territory.
+While Husqvarna is a new brand, we’ve already seen it perform in the Nepali territory.

 Husqvarna Svartpilen 250 is a KTM Duke 250 by heart.
 Being part of the same brand, there’s a lot of parts sharing between the two motorcycles.